-Rexit believes our employees are key assets in our success and growth.
-We have in place policies and programs to provide a safe and healthy environment for our employees.
+Rexit have in place policies and programs to provide a safe and healthy environment for our employees who are key assets to the success and growth of our Company.
 Among the efforts made in the retention of staff, Rexit provides a competitive remuneration package including medical, dental and optical benefits to all employees and offers the same opportunities for staff from the same category with no gender discrimination.
-The personal safety of each staff within the office is assured as entry into the office and each floor is secured by a door access system that prevents unauthorized entry.
+The personal safety of each staff within the office is assured as entry into the office and each floor is secured by a door access system that prevents unauthorized entries.

-In the various phases of the COVID-19 movement control, Rexit's premises were allowed to operate under the essential services' guidelines set by the Ministry of International Trade and Industry.
-However as a precautionary measure to keep our staff safe, the majority of them were organised and arranged to work from home.
-The health and well-being of our staff has always been the organization's priority and concern.
+During the various phases of the COVID-19 movement control, Rexit's premises were allowed to operate under the essential services' guidelines set by the Ministry of International Trade and Industry.
+However as a precautionary measure to keep our staff safe, we have allowed the majority of our staff to work from home.
+The health and well-being of our staff have always been the organization's priority and concern.